Welcome to any visitors with us today. Please join us for morning tea.

 Monday: Lyne Cunneen & John MacLulich; and Brett Davies & Amrit MacIntyre.

 Tuesday: Edi & Oscar Davis; Susan Deas; John Dickson; and Kathy Drummond.

 Wednesday: David Dunlop; and Michael, Elizabeth, Tom, Ella & Nick Fleming.

 Thursday: Stephen Gates & Andrew; Marilyn Gibbs; and Kevin Green.

 Friday: We pray for Fr John Bunyan’s pastoral care ministry at Bankstown Hospital and all those he ministers to.

-Saturday: Almighty God, we pray for those in Turkey and Syria who are suffering following the devastating earthquake this week.
+Saturday: Almighty God, we pray for those in war torn areas, particularly the Ukraine and the Sudan.
 We pray for healing and good medical care for those who have been injured.
 For those who have lost homes and possessions, please meet their daily needs for food, clean water and shelter and comfort those who mourn the loss of loved ones.
-And bless all who are on the ground helping those impacted.
-Amen
+And bless all who are helping those impacted.
+Amen.

-Readings for Next Sunday: Third Sunday in Lent
+Readings for Next Sunday: Fourteenth Sunday After Pentecost